jbossas/eap-charts/README.md

 # eap-charts
-Helm Charts for Red Hat JBoss Enterprise Application Platform
+Helm Charts for Red Hat JBoss Enterprise Application Platform 8 (EAP 8)

 ## Prerequisites
 Below are prerequisites that may apply to your use case.